FilipMalczak/freestyle-writing/monday_tdd.md

 that's easier - you've been at least somehow convinced that the other side had better idea, so that's imprinted on you.

+But what if you have "lost" just because you needed to make a decision quick, so 3rd party (like code owner) had to step in?
+Or maybe you're just not that good with words that aren't code?
+If you still believe in your solution, and think that if you had more time or better convincing tools (like proof, that requires work time) you would have been right?

+That's another case where your inner instinct says something else than the decision that was made.
+In a similar way as in case of a "winner" that was sort of convinced, we tend to write down stuff we're subconciously **todo spellcheck*** focuesd on.
+Do you know that practical joke, where when someone spends a lot of time texting around you, you just repeat a word like "giraffe" and he ends up with texting something like "I'll be giraffe on 5pm" while he clearly means "ready"?
+Yeah, so that's basically the same human fallacy **TODO SPELLCHECK**.

+So, what's the solution here?
+Every time you try to smith the human words into code, make sure that you are up to date with all the agreements, not the assumptions about them.
+That especially matters when you weren't sure how to do it in the fiest place, or worse yet, you had totally different idea.

+#### But wait, this piece had "TDD" in the title?

 ...